 Ultimately, the question of whether school is good or bad isn’t a straightforward one.
 It depends on the individual student, teachers, management of the school, the quality of the education system, and the implementation of effective reforms.

 School is good because it helps you learn things, build skills, make friends, and try new things.
 But it can also be stressful, boring, and not always give everyone enough attention.
+By acknowledging both its benefits and drawbacks, we can work towards creating a school system that truly empowers all students to reach their full potential.

 Frequently Asked Questions